-- 76. In this policy, student financial aid is funding, in the form bursaries or loans, provided by the state or private organisations to students, possibly through the public [FET] TVET College, to deal with costs such as college fees, accommodation, transport as well as subsistence costs. - 77.
-The [Doe and PED] DHET should monitor the situation with respect to needs-based funding over and above the bursaries, and make proposals for systems and partnerships where necessary.
+- 74. In this policy, student financial aid is funding, in the form bursaries or loans, provided by the state or private organisations to students, possibly through the public TVET colleges, to deal with costs such as college fees, accommodation, transport as well as subsistence costs. - 75.
+DHET should monitor the situation with respect to needs-based funding over and above the bursaries, and make proposals for systems and partnerships where necessary.
 Options involving agreements between the state and public and private lending institutions should be explored.